 Hazardous substances are stored in secure stores and relevant staff members are trained in safe handling, use and disposal of these.

-Environmental Awareness & Engagement
+Sustainability Awareness & Engagement

 The University recognises environmental awareness as a key aspect in its Environmental Management System, particularly in respect of the large number and annual migration of students, staff, visitors and contractors on site, presenting a challenging mixture of backgrounds, cultures and interests.
-The environmental awareness supports all aspects of the Environmental Management System.
+The sustainability awareness supports all aspects of the Environmental Management System.

 Current initiatives - The Cardiff Met Student award has been introduced with a Sustainable Thinking pathway.
 There are various options of volunteering available, one of which is the opportunity to be trained as an EMS auditor and arrange, plan and participate in team audits of the EMS.
 Consideration of Food redistribution opportunities with SU and Cardiff Digs to local charities from University and SU food outlets.